How Closed Adoption Impacts Birth Mothers and Adoptees

 During this period in adoption history, it was common for adoption agencies to collect only rudimentary information from birth mothers, such as height, weight, hair and eye color, education, and religious preference.
 When I requisitioned the non-identifying information from my adoption file, I learned my mother was in good health at the time of her pregnancy, and my birth father wore glasses.
 That was it.

-The adoption agency also did not require that the birth mother reveal the identity of the birth father.
+The agency also did not require that the birth mother reveal the identity of the birth father.
 This oversight of parental rights was entirely legal, and it made the adoption process run smoothly and quickly.
 On my OBR–in the space where my birth dad’s name should appear–are the words: legally omitted.
 This was common practice in a closed adoption.

 In order to collect my birth family’s medical history, I first had to locate my birth mother.
 Fortunately for me, Illinois adoption statutes had undergone an overhaul, and a state-appointed confidential intermediary petitioned the courts for documents that had been sealed for decades.
 I got lucky again.
 Not only was my birth mother’s alias in the adoption file, so was her true identity.
 Eventually, both of my birth parents complied with my request for information.